SteveBarnett/Two-Grid-Examples/index.md

 title: Index
 ---

-# Two-Grid-Examples
+# Two Grid Examples

 CSS layout is a bit complicated.
 There's a lot to learn, and different browsers can behave in vastly different ways.

+* [Learn CSS Layout](http://learnlayout.com/) is a nice site that introduces the building blocks of CSS layout.
-[CanIUse.com](http://caniuse.com/) is a very useful site that lets you check browser support for HTML, CSS, and JS features.
+* [CanIUse.com](http://caniuse.com/) is a very useful site that lets you check browser support for HTML, CSS, and JS features.

+Here are two existing layout systems that use a grid for page layout.

 ## Gridly